earlejam/effective-java-notes/README.md

 - Deserialization of untrusted streams can result in Remote Code Execution (RCE), Denial of Service (DoS) and a range of other exploits
 - Attackers can create gadget chains powerful enough to execute arbitrary code
 - Deserialization bombs can cause DoS
-- The best way to avoid serialization expoits is never to deserialize anything
+- The best way to avoid serialization exploits is never to deserialize anything
 - There is no reason to use Java serialization in any new system you write
 - The leading cross-platform structured data representations are JSON and Protocol Buffers (a.k.a _protobuf_)
   - JSON is text-based and human readable